Pennsylvania Association of Staff Nurses and Allied Professionals

-The Pennsylvania Association of Staff Nurses and Allied Professionals (PASNAP) is a labor union in Pennsylvania that represents about 8,300 nurses and allied health professionals.
+The Pennsylvania Association of Staff Nurses and Allied Professionals (PASNAP)^{[1]} is a labor union representing registered nurses and allied health professionals in Pennsylvania.
+Founded in 2000 to promote patient-centered care for patients and frontline healthcare workers, union and nonunion alike, across the state, the organization represents more than 11,000 healthcare workers and advocates for workplace protections, patient safety standards, safe staffing, access to critical care, and collective bargaining rights in healthcare settings.

+PASNAP is headquartered in Plymouth Meeting, Pennsylvania, and is led by an elected leadership composed of nurses and healthcare professionals from member workplaces.

 History

-Many of the bargaining units which comprise PASNAP were originally organized in the 1960s, 1970s and 1980s by the Pennsylvania Nurses Association (PNA).
-However, the majority of PNA's members remained managers (and unable to form a labor union under the National Labor Relations Act) or associate members outside formal collective bargaining units.
+Many of the bargaining units that comprise PASNAP were originally organized in the 1960s, '70s and '80s by the Pennsylvania Nurses Association (PNA), which included and was run by nurse managers (who were unable to form a labor union under the National Labor Relations Act) and associate members outside formal collective bargaining units.

-Unionized members of PNA became increasingly dissatisfied with the poor representation and low militancy of the nurses association.
+Because managers controlled the PNA, staff nurses became increasingly frustrated by PNA's reluctance to fight for safe staffing and other critical bedside-care concerns.
 In 1994, the Pennsylvania State Education Association (PSEA) raided PNA's private-sector and Temple University Health System bargaining units.
 SEIU District 1199P raided PNA in 1997, taking over a large unit of state-employed nurses and health professionals.
 Never eager to engage in collective bargaining, PNA voluntarily shed its remaining collective bargaining unit (composed of nurses in the Pennsylvania State System of Higher Education) by holding an election in which the nurses agreed to affiliate with the Office and Professional Employees International Union.

 The nurses, however, remained restless under the leadership of PSEA.
 A number of local union leaders within PSEA HealthCare felt the nurses should disaffiliate from PSEA and form an independent union.
 At a national meeting of unionized nurses sponsored by the California Nurses Association (CNA) in March 2000, CNA staff approached PSEA HealthCare leaders and suggested forming an independent nurses association associated (but not affiliated) with CNA.
 Many of the PSEA nurse leaders were receptive to the idea.
 Although the executive board of PSEA HealthCare approved the dual affiliation with the AFT, 12 local unions (primarily located in southeastern Pennsylvania) held their own meeting on May 24, 2000, and disaffiliated from PSEA.
 PSEA brought the issue before the National Labor Relations Board (NLRB).
-In October 2000, in what was described as a Solomonic decision because it "split the difference," the Pittsburgh region of the NLRB ruled that each local union was free to do as it wished.
+In October 2000, in what was described as a Solomonic decision because it "split the difference", the Pittsburgh region of the NLRB ruled that each local union was free to do as it wished.
 Seven bargaining units with about 1,000 members became dual affiliates of AFT and PSEA.
 This organization became known as HealthCare PSEA.
 The 12 other bargaining units, with a membership of about 3,500, formed PASNAP.